 TCTC is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates and academic associate degrees.
-ACICS is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is recognized by the Council for Higher Education Accreditation.

 The college is approved by the US Department of Education to participate in federally funded financial aid programs.